mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 It is meant to be an intermediary step between the 1 IP test and the Hero test.

-We try to keep the scale at ~1% of hero test by using only one prefix per ACL instead of 100
+We try to keep the scale at ~1% of the Hero test by using only one prefix per ACL instead of 100

 | Metric                       | Baby Hero | % of HERO  |
 |------------------------------|-----------|------------|